-To be eligible for acceptance to the Information Assurance major, students must submit a College of Management Undergraduate Program Declaration Form when the following is completed:
+To be eligible for acceptance to the Economics major, students must submit a College of Management Undergraduate Program Declaration Form when the following is completed:

-- The approved AAS degree specified in the approved articulation agreement - GPA of 2.5 or higher in AAS - COM Foundation Courses with a grade of C-, S or better (see below)
+- The approved AAS degree specified in the approved articulation agreement - GPA of 2.5 or higher in AAS - COM Foundation Courses with a grade of C-, S or better

-The COM Foundation Courses are prerequisites for many upper Division College of Management courses.
+The COM Foundation Courses are prerequisites for many upper division College of Management courses.
 Completing these courses early in your program will help you succeed and have the most valuable experience in other College of Management courses.